Many or all companies we feature compensate us. Compensation and editorial

 • Will I need to pay any fees out of pocket at closing?

-The amount you can withdraw depends on your age, your home’s value, and the interest rate.
+The amount you can withdraw depends on your age, home value, and interest rate.
 In 2024, the maximum HECM limit is $1,149,825, but your actual reverse mortgage amount may be much lower.

-Reverse mortgages may have fixed or variable rates, depending on your payout option.
+Depending on your payout option, reverse mortgages may have fixed or variable rates.
 You can get payouts via:

 • A lump sum (fixed rate)